maxpautsch/knx_to_openhab/README.md

 # knx_to_openhab
-Generate openhab configuration based on ETS export
+Generate openhab configuration (semantic model as also sitemap for basicui) based on ETS export

 ## Export GAs:
 Select all GAs in ETS.
 Exportformat: CSV.
 Format 1/1 "Name/Adresse", SCV Seperator Tabulator.
+The GAs should follow the scheme floor/room/message.

 ## Run
 - edit `config.json`